0xjessel/Bank-of-CHEN/README.md

 ## Technical Details

-Currently, it is only deployed to the Ropsten testnet.
+Currently, it is only deployed to the Rinkeby testnet.
 I've only tested this on Chrome and with the Metamask extension, other setups likely will not work.
 Built with Truffle, Material UI, and React.js

 To build the blockchain contracts, `npm run install` in `blockchain/`, `truffle develop` and then `migrate` to set up a local testnet.
-To deploy onto the blockchain, `truffle deploy --network ropsten`.
+To deploy onto the blockchain, `truffle deploy --network rinkeby`.

 To build the React app, `yarn install` in `client/` and then `yarn run start`.
 You'll also need to `cp blockchain/build/contracts/CHENDollas.json client/src/build/contracts/CHENDollas.json` to allow `TruffleContract` to access the contract's ABI.